 Listed below are qualifying events and the documents that you are required to submit for each event:

-- Marriage (copy of marriage certificate)
+- Marriage: copy of marriage certificate

-- Divorce / Legal Separation (copy of divorce agreement or legal separation)
+- Divorce / Legal Separation: copy of divorce agreement or legal separation

-- Birth or Adoption of Child (birth: a copy of the birth certificate or hospital document provided in lieu of birth; adoption: a copy of legal adoption agreement)
+- Birth of Child: copy of the birth certificate or hospital document provided in lieu of a birth certificate

-- Death of your spouse or dependent child (copy of death certificate)
+- Death of your spouse or dependent child: copy of death certificate

-- Gain or loss of eligibility of coverage for MassHealth or CHIP (letter from MassHealth or CHIP agency)
+- Gain or loss of eligibility of coverage for MassHealth or CHIP: letter from MassHealth or CHIP agency